xiaoyinshuang/xiaoyinshuang.github.io/_pages/publications.md

   {% endif %}
 {% endfor %}

-## Conference Abstract and Posters
+## Conference Abstracts and Posters
 ------
 {% for post in site.publications reversed %}
   {% if post.tags contains 'Abstract' or post.tags contains 'Poster' %}